farirpgs/fari-app/docs/success-with-style.md

 ### Why Is This Problematic?

-<p class="with-anchor">Because it’s always relevant to everything you do, it’s unclear when to invoke or compel this aspect.</p>
+**Because it’s always relevant to everything you do, it’s unclear when to invoke or compel this aspect.**

 You don’t know when to spend a Fate Point to make this aspect relevant because it’s always relevant.
 Ideally an aspect would foreshadow a certain kind of moment, but an aspect which foreshadows every moment actually foreshadows nothing.

-<p class="with-anchor">Invoking this aspect adds nothing to the fiction</p>
+**Invoking this aspect adds nothing to the fiction**

 If your jumping plumber is leaping across a chasm, hoping to land on the other side, then you have a dramatic moment where he’s in mid-air and the audience is wondering whether he’s going to fall into the darkness below.
-If you, as a player, invoke **I Must Save The Princess** to help with this jump, then the audience sees the plumber leaping over the chasm in the exactly the same way.
+If you, as a player, invoke **I Must Save The Princess** to help with this jump, then the audience sees the plumber leaping over the chasm in exactly the same way.
 It’s not even that now he’s doing it specifically for the princess, because everything he’s doing was always for the princess anyway.
 Instead of changing the scene or adding anything interesting, this safety net aspect just leaves the story exactly where it was before you invoked it.

-<p class="with-anchor">Invoking this aspect feels unsatisfying</p>
+**Invoking this aspect feels unsatisfying**

 Since you don’t know when to compel this aspect, and since it adds nothing to the story when you do invoke it, any time you invoke it feels cheap.
 Because it is cheap.
 It’s an invocation you can make any time without having to think about what it means or what the consequences are; it’s purely a mechanical boost with no restrictions or meaningful consequences.
 A safety net aspect is the opposite of “fiction first”, the Golden Rule of Fate.

 ### What’s The Solution?

 Before you commit to an aspect, think about what kinds of moments you want to foreshadow with it.
 These moments should be “on screen” moments; dramatic moments in the fiction.

+> **An example solution for our jumping plumber:**
+>
+> As a player, I want to see my jumping plumber leap high over his enemies and come crashing down on their heads with irresistible force!
+I’ll think of an aspect which describes both of those elements, and I’ll call it something like **Jump Like A Spring, Fall Like A Rock**.
+This also provides compel opportunities because it implies that my falling is fast and forceful, giving me limited time to react to things.
+>
+> By starting with the fiction, with the narrative moments we want to foreshadow, we’ve created an aspect which is vivid and has obvious use-cases for invokes and compels!

 ## Redundant Troubles